dominikvayrynen/nexmachinasoundtrack.com/README.md

 #### View local server at [127.0.0.1:4000](http://127.0.0.1:4000/)

 ### 3. Deploy
-OMBŌRD is deployed automaticaly to github pages
+nexmachinasoundtrack.com is deployed automaticaly to github pages

 #### View the site at [ombord.co](http://ombord.co/)